Activity time: 5 minutes

 Tell the children that one at a time, they may place their stones upon the labyrinth.
 Say, in your own words:

 This labyrinth reminds us that we are taking a journey together.
 Every session is yet another portion of that journey.
 Each time we meet, each person will be asked to place their name stone on the labyrinth.
 Each stone is a symbol that we are together in this Creating Home community.

 When you place your stone, please say your name and share any joys or concerns you have had since we last met.
 Joys are the things that make you feel happy and concerns are worries.
 Sharing our joys and concerns with each other is a tradition in our faith community.

-Invite the children to come up, one at a time, to place his/her stone on the labyrinth, say his/her name, and voice any joys and concerns.
+Invite the children to come up, one at a time, to place their stone on the labyrinth, say their name, and voice any joys and concerns.
 You may need to encourage each individual until the group gets used to this opening ritual.
 When all have placed their name stones on the labyrinth, affirm, "It is very good to be together."